-The fundamental rules of all types of budget cooking: stock up when it's on sale!
+The fundamental rules of all types of budget cooking: Stock up when it's on sale.
 Boneless, skinless chicken breast often goes on sale and can easily be frozen for future use.
-With a portion of well-priced chicken breast, one bag of frozen vegetables, and a few staples from the kitchen, you have a delicious, ethnic meal of Chinese chicken stir-fry atop steamed rice for a meager cost.
+With a portion of well-priced chicken breast, one bag of frozen vegetables, and a few staples from the kitchen, you have a delicious, healthy meal of Chinese chicken stir-fry atop steamed rice for a meager cost.

 02 of 04

 Going vegetarian a couple times per week can really save you a bundle on your grocery bill.
 If you have preconceptions of vegetarian meals meaning only tofu and buckwheat noodles, you might want to explore the world of vegetarian cuisine a little further!
 This vegetarian chili, for example, is simply a traditional chili, chock full of peppers, onions, and kidney beans, minus the beef.
 The beans and veggies still make for a hearty, satisfying, and spicy meal.

 03 of 04